RocketChat/docs-old/getting-support/README.md

 Each Rocket.Chat release supports different versions of MongoDB, the table below presents the support of MongoDB versions for each major Rocket.Chat release in addition of the deprecated version that will be removed on the next or subsequent versions.

-> Rocket.Chat only adds or removes support of MongoDB versions on major releases so the minor versions are ommited on table below.
+> Rocket.Chat only adds or removes support of MongoDB versions on major releases so the minor versions are omitted on table below.

 #### MongoDB Support